huma-engineering/polaris-rules-engine/README.md

+# Announcement :loudspeaker:

+This repository is transferred from [gdm-SynseneHealth](https://github.com/sensynehealth/polaris-rules-engine) to Huma organisation as part of change in asset ownership
 # Polaris Rules Engine

 The Rules Engine is part of the Polaris platform (formerly DHOS).
 This service is  a Node.js microservice to expose an API for a rules engine.